XinWang1128/Next_Vision_Transformer/readme.md

 $ PORT=29501 bash dist_test.sh configs/mask_rcnn_nextvit_small_1x.py ../checkpoints/mask_rcnn_1x_nextvit_small.pth 1 --eval bbox

 after change the classes of coco.py(from 80 classes to 2), we have made a valuation about our model, and it shows a very bad result.
 So we should take a look at the input data and the hyperparameters again.Or, run the training again.
 ![WhatsApp Image 2023-02-13 at 10 10 56](https://user-images.githubusercontent.com/87394529/224976140-014632d5-aed1-48d7-ba0e-9ca1c669921f.jpg)(This figure is a result of the object detection based on coco dataset and mask_rcnn_nextvit_small_1x.py)

+Because of the low prediction accuracy, we would like to check, if our the label of our train_annotation is right or not.(Atfer checking the bbox index, we find the x, y values perhaps wrong, we should use x value as our y, and use our y value as our x)
+The comparation between the two different bbox in our OSM data:
+With the old bbox:

+With fixed the bbox:

+But the mask of coco works pretty fine:
+The  bbox in COCO data:

 3. make a prediction with our stuttgart test area (if we should split it into train and test)